 Includes Airfare, Hotel, Tours, Transfers, Baggage Handling, and more!

 Australia and Bali appear on many bucket list, and this itinerary will check off the best of both places.
 You will start your journey with four days experiencing the magic of Bali.
 Departing from the busy beaches on the south side of the island, you will venture out into the countryside to view rugged volcanic mountains, stop and admire the rice terraces clinging to valley hillsides and observe locals growing and harvesting rice the same way their ancestors did.
 Explore temples, semi-enveloped by the jungle, that now play home to wild monkeys.
 Feel a sense of well-being as you admire temples nestled by pristine lakes or standing defiantly on a rocky outcropping with the ocean as its backdrop.
 As Bali invigorates all of your senses, you will develop a bond with this island and its diversity.
-Then it’s off to Sydney, where one night you will dine at the world-famous Sydney Opera House and another night enjoy an Australian BBQ while on a sunset cruise of Sydney Harbour.
-In the daytime, your guide will show you the highlights of Sydney and you will also explore the beautiful Blue Mountains.
-All this is before you even start your East Coast cruise.
-You’ll experience all the east coast of Australia has to offer, including an exclusive full-day shore shore excursion to the internationally acclaimed Australia Zoo, started by “Crocodile Hunter” Steve Irwin and still overseen by his wife and daughter, exclusive to Enrichment Journeys guests only.
-In Cairns, visit the verdant rainforest of Queensland or the underwater world of the Great Barrier Reef before returning to Sydney for your return flight home.
+Then it’s off to Sydney where you’ll have two full days to explore the city at your leisure before embarking the Sun Princess for your East Coast cruise.
+You’ll experience all the east coast of Australia has to offer, including Brisbane – home to the acclaimed Australia Zoo, started by “Crocodile Hunter” Steve Irwin and still overseen by his wife and daughter.
+In Cairns, visit the verdant rainforest of Queensland, or the underwater world of the Great Barrier Reef.
+Finish your Journey back in Sydney with one last day to explore before heading home.

 Visits: Bali, Indonesia; Sydney, Newcastle, Airlie Beach, Cairns (Yorkey’s Knob), Willis Island and Brisbane, Australia; Princess Cruises, Sun Princess